DNA Model Project

 How to Make A 3D Candy Double Helix DNA Model

 - Gummy bears or marshmallows in 4 different colors

 Step By Step Instructions

 - Assign names to colored marshmallows to signify the nucleotide bases.
-The 4 colors would represent adenine, cytosine, guanine and
+The 4 colors would represent adenine, cytosine, guanine, and thymine.

 - Assign names to the licorice sticks such that one color represents the pentose sugar molecule and the other the phosphate molecule.